lusakasa/saka-key/notes/developer_guide.md

 The client is structured as a state machine.
 Developers can create modes, which correspond to states in the state machine.
 The important built in modes are:

-* Basic - the default start/disabled state
+* Disabled - the default start/disabled state
 * Text - the state that is active when a text input is focused
 * Command - allows entering keyboard commands for things like scrolling and switching tabs
 * Pass - forwards all events to the page so that you can use a page's built-in keyboard shortcuts